nietaki/qmk_firmware/keyboards/revolt/rev2/readme.md

 Make sure you have the official hardware and you're working on the correct revision.

-Before submitting a PR please remember to:
+Before submitting a PR to the Revolt firmware please remember to:

+- test your changes on the actual hardware
 - check the linter (`qmk lint -kb revolt/rev2`)
+- when adding new features, consider adding them to the default keymap (without changing existing mappings)